overture-stack/website/markdown/documentation/dms/installation/configuration/prereq/buckets.md

 3. Make sure to note the **URL**, **access key**, and **secret key** used to access your external service, as these are also required as input during DMS configuration.  **Keep these values safe and secure**.

+4. If specifically using Amazon S3, makes ure to note the geographic **Region** where you have configured your buckets to be stored, as this is also required as an input during DMS configuration.

 If assistance is required, please consult your IT department if you are part of an institution, or contact support with your specific storage provider.